IsaiahvH/HRI-Dance-Project/README.md

 This repository contains the folders and files which were necessary to conduct the experiment.
 The following will eplxain briefly what the folders and files were used for.
 ## Folders:
-- TODO: Remove the ...Improvements.md and keep updating this README until all TODOs are done.
 - TODO: Remove duplicate osexp files.

 ### Administration: